douglascayers/sfdc-convert-attachments-to-chatter-files/README.md

 --------------------
 You may want to test conversion on a subset of records rather than convert your entire database all at once.
-To do this you can specify `parentIds` on the batchable classes which takes a Set of record ids who are the parent entities that the notes or attachments belong to that you want to convert.
+To do this you can specify `parentIds` on the option classes which takes a Set of record ids who are the parent entities that the notes or attachments belong to that you want to convert.